 Bake for another 20-30 minutes, flipping them over halfway through.

 See?
 That wasn’t difficult at all.
-If you want to be fancy, you can even drizzle white chocolate over them (just cut open a corner of a sandwich bag and use it to squeeze out melted white chocolate).
+If you want to be fancy, you can drizzle white chocolate over them (just slowly melt some white chocolate, then cut open a corner of a sandwich bag and use it as a makeshift pipette).
 Don’t know about you, but I think white chocolate on a dark chocolate background is my kinda color combo.